Mobile vs Browser Games: The Ultimate Showdown 2025

 • App Store approval delays

-Winner: Browser games (easier & faster development cycle).
+Winner: Browser Games (simpler, faster dev cycle).

 Cost of Development